Gloria Steinem: Feminist theory

-Steinem has frequently voiced her disapproval of the obscurantism and abstractions some claim to be prevalent in feminist academic theorizing.
+Steinem frequently voiced her disapproval of the obscurantism and abstractions some claimed were prevalent in feminist academic theorizing.
 She said, "Nobody cares about feminist academic writing.
 That's careerism.
 These poor women in academia have to talk this silly language that nobody can understand in order to be accepted [...]
 But I recognize the fact that we have this ridiculous system of tenure, that the whole thrust of academia is one that values education, in my opinion, in inverse ratio to its usefulness—and what you write in inverse relationship to its understandability."

-Steinem later singled out deconstructionists like Judith Butler for criticism, saying, "I always wanted to put a sign up on the road to Yale saying, 'Beware: Deconstruction Ahead'.
+She later singled out deconstructionists like Judith Butler for criticism, saying, "I always wanted to put a sign up on the road to Yale saying, 'Beware: Deconstruction Ahead'.
 Academics are forced to write in language no one can understand so that they get tenure.
 They have to say 'discourse', not 'talk'.
 Knowledge that is not accessible is not helpful.
 It becomes aerialised—and I think it's important that women's experiences be given a narrative."

 Kinsey Reports

-In addition to feminism, Steinem has also been a prominent advocate for analyzing the Kinsey Reports.
+In addition to feminism, Steinem was a prominent advocate for analyzing the Kinsey Reports.

 Pornography

-Steinem has criticized pornography, which she distinguishes from erotica.
+Steinem criticized pornography, which she distinguished from erotica.
 She wrote that "erotica is as different from pornography as love is from rape, as dignity is from humiliation, as partnership is from slavery, as pleasure is from pain".
-Steinem's argument hinges on the distinction between reciprocity versus domination.
+Her argument hinges on the distinction between reciprocity versus domination.
 "Blatant or subtle, pornography involves no equal power or mutuality.
 In fact, much of the tension and drama comes from the clear idea that one person is dominating the other."

-On the issue of same-sex pornography, Steinem asserts, "Whatever the gender of the participants, all pornography including male-male gay pornography is an imitation of the male-female, conqueror-victim paradigm, and almost all of it actually portrays or implies enslaved women and master."
-Steinem has also cited "snuff films" as a serious threat to women.
+On the issue of same-sex pornography, Steinem asserted that "Whatever the gender of the participants, all pornography including male-male gay pornography is an imitation of the male-female, conqueror-victim paradigm, and almost all of it actually portrays or implies enslaved women and master."
+She also called "snuff films" a serious threat to women.